FaserF/ha-edeka/README.md

 | [🧑‍💻 Development](#-development) | [💖 Credits](#-credits--acknowledgements) | [📄 License](#-license) | |

 ### Why use this integration?
-Instead of scraping public HTML pages (which constantly break) or using generic web frames, this integration connects directly to the official EDEKA Mobile GraphQL endpoints.
-Using curl_cffi for client impersonation and standard web endpoints, it fetches structured, high-fidelity offers data in real-time.
+Instead of scraping public HTML pages (which constantly break) or using generic web frames, this integration connects directly to the official EDEKA Web API.
+Using curl_cffi for browser impersonation, it fetches structured, high-fidelity offer and market data in real-time.

-It groups all sensors under a single market device and implements advanced lock-serialisation, random jitter delays, and backoffs to keep your setup secure and prevent bans.
+It groups all sensors under a single market device and implements advanced lock-serialisation, random jitter delays, and backoffs to keep your setup stable and prevent rate-limiting.

 ## ✨ Features

-- **🛒 Detailed Offers Sensors**:
+- **🛒 Offers Sensor**:
+  - Reports the **number of current weekly discounted items** as its state.
-  - **Offers**: Current week's discounted items count, with attributes detailing titles, base prices, active discount prices, categories, and direct links to product images.
+  - Attributes include: titles, base prices, active discount prices, categories, and direct links to product images.

-  - **Offers Preview**: Next week's upcoming deals.
-- **⭐ EDEKA Bonus Point Tracking**:
-  - **EDEKA Bonus**: Displays the count of items in the current week that yield loyalty points/cashback.
-Attributes list detailed bonus values and types (e.g. points/cents).
-  - **EDEKA Bonus Preview**: Upcoming deals next week that will yield bonus points.
+- **🏪 Market Status Sensor** *(disabled by default)*:
+  - Reports **Open / Closed** based on real-time business hours from the market's profile.
+  - Attributes include: address, ZIP code, city, phone number, GPS coordinates, opening hours for all weekdays, and available in-store services (e.g. Payback, EDEKA App Coupons).
+  - Works with all market types including **EDEKA Express**.

 > [!NOTE]
-> **Offers Preview** and **EDEKA Bonus Preview** show `0` items during the week (Sunday through Friday) and only populate starting on **Saturdays**, because EDEKA publishes next week's offers and bonus discounts only on Saturdays.
+> The **Market Status Sensor** is disabled by default.
+Enable it in **Settings › Devices & Services › EDEKA › Entities** if you want to use it.

+- **🔍 Location-Based Auto-Discovery**:
+  - On startup, the integration automatically searches for nearby EDEKA markets based on your Home Assistant home location (ZIP code / city name).
+  - If a market is found within the configured radius and not yet set up, a **discovery notification** will appear in the UI for easy one-click setup.

 - **🛡️ Rate-Limiting & Anti-Ban Protections**:
-  - **First-Fetch Optimisation**: Skips jitter sleep on initial setup so first refresh completes instantly.
+  - **First-Fetch Optimisation**: Skips jitter sleep on initial setup so the first refresh completes instantly.
   - **Lock Queueing**: A domain-wide lock ensures concurrent updates (e.g., after a reboot) run sequentially.
   - **Random Jitter**: Introduces a 5–30 second delay between requests.
   - **Restart-Resistance**: Saves parsed data to HA storage cache to survive restarts without hitting the API.
+Re-fetches if market details are missing.
   - **Exponential Backoff**: Backs off for up to 24 hours on 403 or 429 errors.

 - **⚙️ Device-Based Grouping**:
   - All sensors and button entities are automatically grouped under a main EDEKA Market device.
-  - **Market Visit Button**: The device registry provides a dynamic configuration URL that takes you straight to your specific market's offers page (e.g., `/angebote/zorneding/440421/...`).
+  - **Market Visit Button**: The device registry provides a dynamic configuration URL that takes you straight to your specific market's offers page.

-- **🎛️ Manual Force Update**:
+- **🎛️ Manual Force Update** *(disabled by default)*:
-  - A **Force Update** button entity allows manually triggering an API update on demand (disabled by default to avoid accidental triggers).
+  - A **Force Update** button entity allows manually triggering an API update on demand.

 - **🔍 Diagnostic Downloads**:
-  - Full support for Home Assistant UI Diagnostics.
-Download complete configurations with API keys, cert paths, and session tokens automatically redacted.
+  - Full support for Home Assistant UI Diagnostics with sensitive data automatically redacted.

 ## ❤️ Support This Project

-> I maintain this integration in my **free time alongside my regular job** — debugging, building features, and keeping certificates updated.
+> I maintain this integration in my **free time alongside my regular job** — debugging, building features, and keeping the API integration updated.
 >
 > **This project is and will always remain 100% free.**
 >